Getting a Notary Public Commission in Texas? Follow the Five Easy Tips

 1. Know the qualifications

-1. Take advantage of the educational materials and training videos provided by the state
+1. Take advantage of the educational materials and training videos provided by the state and the Notary Bureau

 A notary public, also referred to as a notarial officer, is not required to take an examination if he were to apply in Texas.
 However, as it is going to be your profession, it is preferential that you invest time in learning the contents of different educational materials.
-Even after you acquire your license, you may need educational services and consultations from time to time as changes in procedures arise.
+Even after you acquire your license, you may need educational services and consultations from time to time as changes in laws, regulations and procedures arise.

-The address declared in your federal income tax form is your official residency.
+The address declared in your federal income tax form signifies your official residency.
 If you are not a U.S. citizen, you have to file a Declaration of Domicile.
 You can get the form in your county courthouse.

-1. Non-resident?
+1. Non-resident exception?
 Complete Form 2301-E.

-Non-resident escrow officers are allowed to be a notary public Texas for as long as they meet the eligibility requirements and submit the necessary forms.
+Non-resident escrow officers are allowed to be a notary public in Texas for as long as they meet the eligibility requirements and submit the necessary forms.

 1. Do not commit any crimes